HS189/dialogue-system/Chatbot paperlist.md

 + DocChat: An Information Retrieval Approach for Chatbot Engines Using Unstructured Documents, Nan Duan(段楠), ACL 2016 [paper](http://aclweb.org/anthology/P16-1049)

-  short comment: **Current retrieval-based or generation-based methods depend on existing Q-R, for many specific domains, collecting such Q-R pairs is intractable!
+  Intuition: **Current retrieval-based or generation-based methods depend on existing Q-R, for many specific domains, collecting such Q-R pairs is intractable!
 Retrieve response from documents will not encounter this problem!**

   - [x] retrieval based